Constraining primordial black hole abundance with Insight-HXMT: The photon flux from PBH evaporation

 From the figure, we observe that the photon flux directly emitted by Galactic PBHs exceeds that from extragalactic PBHs by more than an order of magnitude at the peak.
-Furthermore, for the total photon flux below 511 keV, the contribution from positron annihilation associated with Galactic and extragalactic PBHs dominates. {According to Eqs.~(\ref{eq:ean}) and~(\ref{eq:jan}), the positron annihilation contributions depend solely on the electron spectrum generated by Hawking radiation.
-Consequently, whether the primary or secondary photon spectrum is used, the resulting constraints on $f_{\mathrm{PBH}}$ are expected to remain essentially unchanged.}
+Furthermore, for the total photon flux below 511~keV, the contribution from positron annihilation associated with Galactic and extragalactic PBHs dominates.
+In the Insight-HXMT energy band (1--250 keV), the sensitivity is dominated by positron\textendash electron annihilation, and the resulting 95\% CL limits are primarily set by the annihilation component.